Scholarships & Financial Aid

 Merit-based:

-David L. Boren Undergraduate Scholarship for Study Abroad
+David L. Boren Scholarship for Study Abroad

 • Boren Awards are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants identify how their study abroad programs or overseas projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.